|

 Summary

 Gutcheck is a plain-text checking program that specializes in reporting the problems that spellcheckers don't--errors like mismatched quotes, misplaced punctuation, unintended blank lines.
-It is specifically tuned for checking texts for submission to Project Gutenberg, though I hope it can be useful elsewhere as well.
+It is specifically tuned for checking texts for submission to Project Gutenberg, though I hope it can be useful elsewhere as well. |

 Background

+Project Gutenberg and other etext projects turn public domain books into etexts and post them publicly on the Internet.
+The volunteers who make these etexts either type them in by hand, or scan them and use OCR to turn the images into text.
+Both typists and OCR software make mistakes.
 As a Project Gutenberg helper, I double-check texts before release.
 At first, I looked for errors by simple reading, but as I gained experience, I saw the same types of errors occurring over and over again.
 I wrote editor macros to search for them, but some of the typical errors, like mismatched quotation-marks, needed more logic than a simple macro offered.
+I wrote gutcheck to report these kinds of issues, and added more search functions as I found more types of errors.
+Several PG volunteers asked for copies so that they could check their own texts, and it became a common utility within the project. |

 Download